WestonThayer/portfolio2/src/writing/intro-to-font-metrics/index.md

     src="type-bounding-box.png"
 }}

+While our tools are generally pretty good at helping with baseline alignment, that’s not always true.
+Multi-column layouts in Sketch can be tricky.
+If two differently sized headlines are aligned to the bottom of the bounding box, the smaller inevitably looks too low.
+Care must be taken to create a layout grid for smart guides to snap to or they must be aligned by hand.

+{{> post-figure--img
+    alt="GIF showing the effect of Sketch's bottom alignment on a big headline and a small headline" src="sketch-align-bottom.gif"
+}}

+Similarly, top aligning text to an icon doesn’t always work out either.
+On the left, Sketch’s align top tool.
+On the right, I aligned with the top of the “L” with the icon by hand.
+There isn’t any help from smart guides this time.

+{{> post-figure--img
+    alt="Left, a square icon next to a paragraph that has been aligned-top with Sketch.
+Right, the same icon and paragraph, but aligned by hand" src="sketch-align-top.png"
+}}

-One way the bounding box commonly causes issues when vertically centering text to an icon.
+Finally, vertically centering text to an icon is a pain.
 Using Sketch’s align tool, the text always looks too low.
 The same is true with CSS flexbox’s `align-items: center`.

 {{> post-figure--img
     alt="GIF showing the effect of Sketch's center alignment on a square icon (left) and text (right)"